bpetrified/react-shared-library/src/react-msal/react-msal.md

----
-description: A React MSAL library built on top of the one provided by Microsoft.
+A React MSAL library built on top of the one provided by Microsoft.
----

 Please ensure you have basic understanding of the original library here - https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-react before start using this one.

 # Features